Aids and adaptations

 We may also require a report from your occupational therapist to ensure that any changes we make fully meet your needs.

-To find out more about aids and adaptations please read our leaflet by clicking here or speak to your supported housing officer.
+To find out more about aids and adaptations please read our leaflet or speak to your supported housing officer.

 To apply for an aid or adaptation please download and complete the minor aids and adaptation application form.